Paola62010/just-cupcakes/README.md

 ## E-commerce business model

 Just Cupcakes is a business to customer (b2c) eCommerce application.
 While businesses could also make purchases, the website is intended for individual customers who will create single orders.
 The items sold (deliverables) are products, which the customer can purchase online, via single payment, and have delivered at their location.

+## Marketing Strategy

+The marketing strategy taken to promote online sales and grow the company's presence online consisted in the following:

+- Social media presence: the bakery has created a [Facebook page](readme-testing-images/facebook-page.pdf) where they post news and pictures of their cupcakes encouraging visitors to check their website.
+- Clear and relevant content, which is easy to understand and displayed in a simple layout.
+The website visitors are not presented with too much information that could result in causing distraction and lack of interest.
+- Keyword research: added specific keywords to the website html, via meta tags.
+I have researched online and added a mix of long tail and short tail keywords that I think could improve the site SEO.
+- Email campaigns via Mailchimp: the bakery will promote their services and inform potential customers about discounts, new producs, etc, via email.
+A newsletter form has been added to the home page of the website so that users can subscribe to the company's newsletter.

 ## Technologies Used